At least 20 killed, 165 wounded after tsunami hits Indonesia

 "Actually, the tsunami was not really big, only 1 meter (3.3 feet)," said Prasetya, who has studied Krakatoa.
 "The problem is people always tend to build everything close to the shoreline."

 Indonesia, a vast archipelago of more than 17,000 islands and home to 260 million people, lies along the "Ring of Fire," an arc of volcanoes and fault lines in the Pacific Basin.
-Roads and infrastructure are poor in many areas of the disaster-prone country, making access difficult in the best of conditions.
+Roads and infrastructure are poor in many areas, making access difficult in the best of conditions.

+A powerful quake on the island of Lombok killed 505 people in August.
+And the tsunami and earthquake that hit Sulawesi in September killed more than 2,100 people, and thousands more are believed still buried in neighborhoods swallowed by a quake phenomenon known as liquefaction.

 Saturday's tsunami also rekindled memories of the massive magnitude 9.1 earthquake that hit Indonesia on Dec.
 26, 2004.
 It spawned a giant tsunami off Sumatra island, killing more than 230,000 people in a dozen countries — the majority in Indonesia.